 CBD is a legal cannabinoid in the UK, and CBD-infused products are legal providing they contain less than 0.2% THC.
 This ensures that the product will have no intoxicating effects.

 Does CBD Oil Help Menopause Symptoms?

-Clinical research on the effects of CBD on health and wellness, including menopause, is in the preliminary stages.
+Clinical research on the effects of CBD on wellbeing, including menopause, is in the preliminary stages.
 Preclinical research and anecdotal evidence supports claims that CBD can significantly improve a variety of symptoms but further human studies are required for robust evidence.

 To date, research and anecdotal evidence indicate that CBD can help improve the following perimenopausal/menopausal symptoms:

 Studies show that 7 out of 10 women suffer from brain fog during menopause.
 CBD can improve cognitive function.
 It may promote neurogenesis (the formation of new neurons within the brain) which contributes to normal brain function.
 It can also stimulate blood flow to the brain which can enhance memory.
 Additionally, CBD relaxes and calms the mind and body which provides the basis for improved focus and concentration.

 Sleeping problems are common in the menopause and prolonged sleep deprivation has a significant impact on quality of life.
 CBD is well-regarded as a sleep aid, enabling relaxation and encouraging deeper, more restful sleep and an opportunity to wake up feeling revitalised.
 A CBD oil such as the deeply relaxing Night + CBD Oil can positively impact your sleep-wake cycle.